 The optimal metadata tool would also have the ability to publish graphics to its web front-end.
 The users would then be able to click on the metadata attributes within these graphics for metadata drill-down, drill-up, drill-through and drill-across.
 For example, a physical data model could be published to the website.
 As an IT developer looks at this data model they would have the ability to click on any of the columns within the physical model to look at the metadata associated with it.
 This is another weakness in many of the major metadata tools on the market.

-A metadata mart is a database structure, usually sourced from a metadata repository, which is designed for a homogenous metadata user group (see Figure 3: “Metadata Marts”).
-“Homogenous metadata user group” is a fancy term for a group of users with similar needs.
+A metadata mart is a database structure, usually sourced from a metadata repository, which is designed for a homogeneous metadata user group (see Figure 3: “Metadata Marts”).
+“Homogeneous metadata user group” is a fancy term for a group of users with similar needs.

 Figure 3: Metadata Marts

 This tool would come with pre-built metadata marts for a few of the more complex and resource intensive impact analysis.
 In addition, we would have metadata marts for each of the significant industry standards like Common Warehouse Meta Model (CWM), Dublin Core, and ISO 11179.